kylebrain/cs446brainard/README.md

 ```

 # Project 2
+## Relevant Code Locations
+PCB: defined in PCB.h declared in Process.h line 19 and implemented in Process.cpp
+Threads: implemented in Utils.cpp line 60

 ## Description
 The simulator runs the operations as defined in the metadata file for the cycle length specified by the config file.
 A timer is create and ran for each operation.
 For I/O operations the timer is run in a seperate thread.
 A PCB keeps track of the process's status.